 LITTLE GIANTS PARK

-Inside the Toyota Fan Zone is Little Giants Park - a 50-by-50-foot replica of AT&T Park designed for young children.
+Inside the Toyota Fan Zone is Little Giants Park - a 50-by-50-foot replica of Oracle Park designed for young children.
 It includes an infield, bases, outfield and ballpark iconography that gives tomorrow's Giants the feeling that they are big leaguers playing in a real Major League ballpark.

 Kids 42" inches tall or less can hit softballs or whiffle balls and run the bases.